 Of course, the areas weren't promoted well enough to birders to ever become established.
 Still aren't.
-The sector results gained in official estuary-wide surveys aren't actively publicised; data is data after all.
-Thirty years ago an employee of a second charity gathered the WeBS results.
-One counter asked to be put in touch with the chap next door so they could see how things compared.
-Was told in no uncertain terms that wouldn't be happening because of data protection, and in fact much of the data gathered belonged to that second charity because they cordinated it.
+The individual sector results gained from official estuary-wide surveys aren't actively publicised; data is data after all.
+Thirty years ago an employee of a second charity co-ordinated local WeBS results.
+One counter asked them to be put in touch with the counter next door so they could chat and see how things compared.
+Was told, in no uncertain terms, that wouldn't be happening because of data protection, and in fact much of the data gathered actually belonged to that second charity because they cordinated it.
 The counter was never told who was counting next door.
 Needless to say, they lost that particular counter.

-Back then, as in recent years, co-ordinated counts were not a norm.
+Back then, as in recent years, co-ordinated counts were not the norm.
 At least the weekend vs. weekday differences in high tide roosting behaviours had been identified and highlighted.

-In '89 a need had also been identified to try to get some autumn counts as well as 'winter' (October to February).
-Looking at the monthly totals in county Bird Reports up to my return in 2013, it would seem half-decent autumn species totals on the Medway were minimal.
+Back in 1989 a second need had also been identified, to try to get some decent autumn counts as well as 'winter' (October to February).
+To look through the monthly totals in county Bird Reports up to my return in 2013, it would seem half-decent autumn species totals on the Medway were minimal.
 Wrong.

-Of course, there's an elephant in that 1989 memory storage room, which needs highlighting for next, next, next generation birders to learn from in the future.
-Twitter might have been filled with the Golden-winged Warbler this past week, birders on the sea wall have been talking to me about that Common Yellowthroat.
+Of course, there's an elephant in my 1989 memory storage room, which needs highlighting for next, and the next, and the next generation birders to learn from.
+Twitter might have been filled with that Golden-winged Warbler this past week, birders on the sea wall have been talking to me about that Common Yellowthroat.

 "The first county record of this American landbird involved a first winter male present at Murston from January 6th to April 23rd.."

-To say it came to polarise locals is an understatement.
+To say this bird came to polarise locals is an understatement.
 The fallout between 'camps' led to the eventual demise of the informal 'North Kent Birders' group.
-No more social meet-ups down the Hastings Arms, no more attempts by the NKB to build coverage, through efforts such at co-ordinated searches over eastern Sheppey, 30-odd birders ensuring full coastline coverage, out looking for autumn migrants- great stuff, never to be repeated.
+No more social meet-ups down the Hastings Arms, no more attempts by the NKB to build local coverage, through efforts such at co-ordinated searches along eastern Sheppey.
+30-ish birders out, ensuring full coastline coverage, looking for autumn migrants- great stuff, never since repeated.
 And some birders slowly switching off, withdrawing from the 'scene'.
-With a turn-over/reduction of WeBS counters in the years that followed that have haunted the estuary since.
+With a turn-over/reduction of WeBS counters in the years that followed haunting this estuary for years.

 By that I meant not only I wouldn't see other's finds, but also I would never bother 'self-finding' anything again.
 Sniff of a rare?
 Turn around and walk away.
 They really are just not worth it.
-The false value put on them devalues other species, ones that need a greater worth recognised.
+The inflated values put on them devalue other species, ones that need greater worths recognised.